 Blake Coppotelli [Download VCard]

-Prior to joining Kroll, for thirteen years, Mr. Coppotelli was an Assistant District Attorney in the Manhattan District Attorney’s Office, ending the last four years of his tenure as chief of the Labor Racketeering Unit and Construction Industry Strike Force.
-Mr. Coppotelli also served as a senior investigative counsel advising other investigative assistant district attorneys on investigative strategies, legal issues and trial practice.
+Prior to entering the private sector, Blake was a prosecutor with the New York County District Attorney’s Office “DANY”), ending the last four years of his thirteen-year tenure as Chief of the Labor Racketeering Unit and Construction Industry Strike Force.
+Mr. Coppotelli also served as a Senior Investigative Counsel to the Investigations Division of DANY, advising other Assistant District Attorney’s on investigative strategies, legal issues, and trial practice.